 The following icons are used in the table, to clarify the impact of each change:

-Under the GDPR, the position on this issue materially changes (e.g., the GDPR introduces a new obligation that did not previously exist).
+Under the GDPR, the position on this issue has materially changed (e.g., the GDPR has introduced a new obligation that did not previously exist).

-The impact of the GDPR on this issue is likely to be positive for most organisations (e.g., because the GDPR provides certainty in relation to a previously unclear issue).
+The impact of the GDPR on this issue is likely positive for most organisations (e.g., because the GDPR provides certainty in relation to a previously unclear issue).

-The impact of the GDPR on this issue is likely to be neutral for most organisations (e.g., because the requirements under the GDPR and the Directive are essentially the same).
+The impact of the GDPR on this issue is likely neutral for most organisations (e.g., because the requirements under the GDPR and the Directive are essentially the same).

-The impact of the GDPR on this issue is likely to be negative for most organisations (e.g., because the GDPR introduces a new obligation on organisations).
+The impact of the GDPR on this issue is likely negative for most organisations (e.g., because the GDPR introduced a new obligation on organisations).